hotkit/django-slumber/README.markdown

 This would expect to find an operation name `operation-name` on the server and will issue a GET against it.

 Slumber will automatically load the proxies for you when the client is first used.
-The packages that contain `slumber_proxies` modules will need to be listed in the `SLUMBER_PROXIES` setting.
+The packages that contain `slumber_client` modules will need to be listed in the `SLUMBER_CLIENT_APPS` setting.
 I.e.:

-    SLUMBER_PROXIES = ['slumber_examples']
+    SLUMBER_CLIENT_APPS = ['slumber_examples']

-This will cause the client to do an import of `slumber_examples.slumber_proxies`.
+This will cause the client to do an import of `slumber_examples.slumber_client`.

 ## Slumber remote authentication and authorization ##